2015–16 La Salle Explorers women's basketball team

-The 2015–16 La Salle Explorers women's basketball team will represent La Salle University during the 2015–16 college basketball season.
-The Explorers, led by sixth year head coach Jeff Williams.
-The Explorers are members of the Atlantic 10 Conference and play their home games at the Tom Gola Arena.
+The 2015–16 La Salle Explorers women's basketball team represented La Salle University during the 2015–16 college basketball season.
+The Explorers were led by sixth year head coach Jeff Williams.
+The Explorers were members of the Atlantic 10 Conference and played their home games at the Tom Gola Arena.
 They finished the season 5–25, 2–14 in A-10 play to finish in last place.
 They lost in the first round of the Atlantic 10 women's tournament to UMass.

 2015–16 media

 La Salle Explorers Sports Network

 Select Explorers games will be broadcast online by the La Salle Portal.
 The A-10 Digital Network will carry all non-televised Explorers home games and most conference road games.